gilesbowkett/lattice/README.md

 Lattice
 =======

 Lattice is a [Drop7](http://areacodeinc.com/drop7/) clone implemented in Ruby.
 It includes a very minimal console "game" for dev purposes.
 Drop7 is awesome and you should [buy it](http://click.linksynergy.com/fs-bin/stat?id=t/y4Q7T5vuU&offerid=146261&type=3&subid=0&tmpid=1826&RD_PARM1=http%253A%252F%252Fitunes.apple.com%252Fus%252Fapp%252Fdrop7%252Fid299940763%253Fmt%253D8%2526uo%253D4%2526partnerId%253D30).
-If you don't know Drop7 and you want to try before you buy, or you can't figure out how the fuck you're supposed to play the console version included here, [check the original Web version in Flash](http://www.chainfactor.com/).
+If you don't know Drop7 and you want to try before you buy, or you can't figure out how to play the console version included here, [check the original Web version in Flash](http://www.chainfactor.com/).

 Many features are not yet supported.
 Also, note that by "console game" I mean "console" in the programmer sense, not the gamer sense.
 It runs on your command line, not an XBox.
+Although it could in theory run on an XBox if you installed Linux and Ruby on it first.

 Tests
 -----